{{ summaryHeading }}

 Is a test percentage the same as a percentile?

-No. Percent score is adjusted earned points divided by total possible points.
-A percentile compares a score with a group of other scores, and this calculator does not calculate class standing or percentile rank.
+No. A percent score is earned credit divided by possible credit.
+A percentile compares one score with a group of other scores, which is not part of this calculation.

 Glossary: